wp-plugins/better-wp-security/readme.txt

 * Force SSL for admin pages (on supporting servers)
 * Force SSL for any page or post (on supporting servers)
 * Turn off file editing from within Wordpress admin area
+* Detect and block numerous attacks to your filesystem and database

 = Detect =